Josephine Goube: Career

 Goube's career began in tech and social startup incubator projects in London while she was still at LSE.
 She played various roles fostering entrepreneurship in the UK and Europe, including contributions to NACUE, StartupBootcamp European Accelerator, and as a fellow from the New Entrepreneurs Foundation.
 Her work at the Springboard London Accelerator Programme at Google's first startup campus laid the groundwork for her future endeavors.
 In 2012, Goube collaborated with Italian entrepreneur Marco Muccini to create Migreat, an online platform offering free visa information to migrants [6].
 In 2013, she co-founded Girls In Tech London with the support of Roxanne Varza, further expanding her involvement in the tech community and her commitment to social causes.

 In 2016, Goube's career took a pivotal turn when she co-founded Techfugees, a non-profit organization that uses technology to assist refugees [2].
 Under her leadership, Techfugees expanded its reach to 10 countries, including Canada, Kenya, and Lebanon, and involved over 4,000 people in its programs [1].
 One of Techfugees' key initiatives, the #TF4Women Fellowship Program, was launched by Goube in 2018.
 This program, aimed at supporting the inclusion of refugee women into sustainable tech and digital jobs, started with a small team in Paris providing mentoring, training, and networking opportunities [5].

 In 2022, Goube decided to spin off the initiative under a new brand, Sistech, independently from Techfugees, marking a new chapter in her journey to support refugee women [4].
 By 2021, the #TF4Women programs under Techfugees expanded to new countries, serving four times more women [5].

 Josephine Goube has sat on the board of the Norwegian Refugee Council since 2018, has been a Schmidt Futures Fellow since 2022 and acted as an expert for the European Commission on migration reforms related to the Blue Card from 2015 until early 2020.

 Three times in a row on the Forbes 30 under 30 list, she became known in the UK as one of Marie Claire UK's "Women at the Top" for her work as a Migration Campaigner in 2015. and named as one of "35 Women Under 35" to watch by Management Today.

 Impact

 Goube's journey and the growth of Techfugees are more than just a story of personal success; they represent a model of how empathy, innovation, and technology can come together to address complex societal challenges.
 Her efforts have gained recognition in the global community, underscoring the potential of technology-driven solutions in humanitarian contexts.

-In summary, Josephine Goube's career is a testament to the power of innovative thinking in tackling global issues.
-Her work at Techfugees, blending technological tools with humanitarian aid, continues to offer practical, prominent solutions for the challenges faced by displaced people.
-As the world confronts increasing migration due to various factors, including climate change, Goube's strategies and insights remain more relevant than ever, providing a blueprint for how technology can be harnessed to create a more inclusive and compassionate world.
+In summary, Josephine Goube's career is based on technology and how it can be harnessed to accommodate existing problems.